 If the petition is rejected, the Green Card holder will be notified of the reasons why and will have the opportunity to rectify the mistakes and file the petition again.

 If the petition is approved, the application will be sent to the National Visa Center (NVC) for further processing.
 The NVC will send the approval documents to both the sponsor and beneficiary, with detailed instructions on the next steps in the process.

 Once a visa application becomes available, the applicant can begin the F2A visa application process.

 It is important to keep in mind that if the quota for that year has already been reached, the visa application process cannot begin until the following year.

 The spouse or child will need to complete and submit Form DS-260 (Immigrant Visa Electronic Application).
 They will need to apply for the visa through a US embassy or consulate in their home country.

 The spouse or child will need to provide background information about themselves, as well as an explanation of their reasons for wanting to move to the U.S.

 F2A Visa Required Documents

 The specific documents which need to be provided will be particular to each individual case.
-However, in all F2A visa applications, the following documents will need to be included:
+However, in all F2A visa applications, the following documents which need to be included are:

 - Passport which is valid for at least six months beyond the intended date of entry into the U.S